 Nearly 60 percent of companies with more than five employees use an external payroll company, according to the National Small Business Association1.
 Discover how ADP’s payroll software can help you improve your business operations.

-Processing payroll is simple with ADP.
+Processing payroll online is simple with ADP.
 Our payroll systems automate labor intensive tasks, such as:

 In addition, you can store all your employees’ information in our web-based interface.
 This drastically reduces the mistakes that can happen when entering data on a repeat basis.